Isabella Parasole

-Isabella Parasole (ca. 1570 – ca. 1620) was an Italian engraver and woodcutter of the late-Mannerist and early-Baroque periods.
+Isabella Parasole (ca. 1570 – ca. 1620) was an Italian engraver and woodcutter of the late-Mannerist and early-Baroque periods also known as Isabella Catanea Parasole and Isabetta Catanea Parasole.

-She was born and active in Rome.
-She married the engraver Leonardo Norsini, who took his wife's more distinguished last name.
-Her sister, Geronima Parasole, was also an engraver and made a woodcut of Antonio Tempesta's Battle of the Centaurs.
+She was active in Rome in the late sixteenth and early seventeenth centuries.
+She married the artist Rosato Parasole in 1593.
+Her sister-in-law, Geronima Parasole, was also an engraver and made a woodcut of Antonio Tempesta's Battle of the Centaurs.
 Isabella executed several cuts of plants for an herbal, published under the direction of Federico Cesi, of Acquasparta.
 She published a book in 1597 called Studio delle Virtuose Dame, dedicated to Juana de Aragón y Cardona (1575–1608), and in 1616 she published another book on the methods of working lace and embroidery, with ornamental cuts, which she engraved from her own designs.
 She dedicated that book to Elisabeth of France (1602–1644), and called herself also Elisabetta as the author.

 Her son Bernardino Parasole became a pupil of Giuseppe Cesari, but died young.
 She was working at Rome about 1600, and died there in her 50th year.